rstudio/sparkapi/README.md

   sparkapi::register_extension(pkgname)
 }
 ```

+The `spark_version` argument is provided so that a package can support multiple Spark versions for it's JARs.
+Note that the argument will include just the major and minor versions (e.g. `1.6` or `2.0`) and will not include the patch level (as JARs built for a given major/minor version are expected to work for all patch levels).

 The `scala_version` argument is provided so that a single package can support multiple Scala compiler versions for it's JARs and packages (currently Scala downloadable binaries are compiled with Scala 2.10 but at some point Scala 2.11 will also be supported).